MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 ## Linkout Categories

-*Hamburger* linkouts apply to the entire NG-CHM (or other object), not to any specific part of it.
 <img src="images/PluginExample-Hamburger-edited.png" alt="Image showing a custom entry in the hamburger menu." title="Example NG-CHM Custom Hamburger Linkout"
      align="right" style="width:50%;" />
 <br clear="left"/>
+*Hamburger* linkouts apply to the entire NG-CHM (or other object), not to any specific part of it.
 They are visible to users in a global "Gear-" or "Hamburger"-type menu.
 In NG-CHMs, for example, they are shown at the bottom of the Hamburger menu (see figure).
 Hamburger linkouts are defined using `linkouts.addHamburgerLinkout`.

 *Panel* plugins are a way to integrate interactive external tools with NG-CHMs.
 <img src="images/PluginExample-Panel-edited.png" alt="Image showing custom entries in a panel menu." title="Example NG-CHM Custom Panel Plugins"
      align="right" style="width:50%;" />
 <br clear="left"/>
 Examples are our scatter plot and pathway plugins.
-As shown in the figure, in NG-CHMs Panel plugins are available to users in the panel drop-down menus.
+In NG-CHMs, as shown in the figure, Panel plugins are available to users in the panel drop-down menus.
 When selected, panel linkouts display content and interact with the user in the panel's iframe.
 They are defined using `linkouts.addPanePlugin`.

 *Single-axis* label linkouts enable the user to access directly external resources about either row or column labels, typically by opening an external web page.
 <img src="images/PluginExample-RowLabelMenu-edited.png" alt="Image showing custom entries in a row label menu." title="Example NG-CHM Custom Single-Axis Link Outs"